-Obtain a high-level understanding of carbon emissions and gender inequality risks across the supply chain.
+Stage 2 - Supply chain mapping Objective Obtain a high-level understanding of carbon emissions and gender inequality risks across the supply chain.
 This heatmap will help companies to identify risks and opportunities, and the suppliers which may need to be prioritised.

-Core activities for businesses

-- Identify relevant Scope 3 greenhouse gas (GHG) emission categories. - Calculate the GHG emissions footprint to understand which supplier(s)/product(s) are most material. - Undertake gender mapping with the use of internal data such as make-up of the workforce (i.e., percentage of women workers), worker conditions, and types of production model specific to geographical context - as well as external data on gender inequality trends. - Prioritise which suppliers to engage with on carbon emissions and gender.

-Benefits to businesses

-All companies face transitional risks and opportunities when it comes to decarbonising.
+Core activities for businesses Identify relevant Scope 3 greenhouse gas (GHG) emission categories.
+Calculate the GHG emissions footprint to understand which supplier(s)/product(s) are most material.
+Undertake gender mapping with the use of internal data - such as make-up of the workforce (i.e., percentage of women workers), worker conditions, and types of production model specific to geographical context - as well as external data on gender inequality trends.
+Prioritise which suppliers to engage with on carbon emissions and gender.
+Benefits to businesses All companies face transitional risks and opportunities when it comes to decarbonising.
 Greater understanding of the supply chain provides companies with the granularity of data/sources required to develop a strong decarbonisation strategy and improve business resilience.
 Mapping the supply chain helps companies to better understand where certain risks lie.
 Engaging with suppliers can help to prevent supply chain risks and reputational damage to the company.

-Stage 3 - Actions to decarbonise with a gender lens

-Objective

-Develop a decarbonisation action plan which considers women workers in the supply chain.
+Stage 3 - Actions to decarbonise with a gender lens Objective workers in the supply emissions reduction Develop a decarbonisation action plan which considers women workers in the supply chain.
 This should also include cost, feasibility, emissions reduction potential, and any other relevant considerations (for example, impact on nature).

-Core activities for businesses

-- Identify a longlist of decarbonisation options from each of the four categories: supplier incentives, procurement policies and choices, product and services design, and business model innovation. - Hold cross-team workshops to convert the longlist of options into a shortlist based on feasibility, emissions reduction potential, and gender considerations. - Finalise the shortlist of options into an action plan, ensuring that women workers are not negatively affected by those which have been chosen.

-Examples of gender-sensitive decarbonisation options
+Core activities for businesses Identify a longlist of decarbonisation options from each of the four categories: supplier incentives, procurement policies and choices, product and services design, and business model innovation.
+Hold cross-team workshops to convert the longlist of options into a shortlist based on feasibility, emissions reduction potential, and gender considerations.
+Finalise the shortlist of options into an action plan, ensuring that women workers are not negatively affected by those which have been chosen.
+Examples of gender-sensitive decarbonisation options Supplier incentives • Recognise and co-brand with suppliers who are emerging as leaders on decarbonisation and/or gender.
+Procurement policies and choices • Source from and encourage women-led businesses that are providing low carbon solutions.
+Product and services design Switch to renewable energy and upskill women to participate in the switch.
+Business model innovation • Promote a circular economy that includes women, for example decent work for waste and recycling pickers.
+Benefits to businesses Decarbonisation stra impact women worke an ESG, business, a demonstrate a consist taken to develop suc advantage in terms of investor confidence, ers in the supply on nd consumer poir dered decarbonis th a strategy, will of futureproofing the chain are of key in ht of view.
+Being a ation strategy, an give a company a he organisation, s nportance from able to d the approach competitive trengthening

-Supplier incentives

-Recognise and co-brand with suppliers who are emerging as leaders on decarbonisation and/or gender.

-Procurement policies and choices

-Source from and encourage women-led businesses that are providing low carbon solutions.

-Product and services design

-Switch to renewable energy and upskill women to participate in the switch.

-Business model innovation

-Promote a circular economy that includes women, for example decent work for waste and recycling pickers.

-Benefits to businesses

-Decarbonisation strategies which are realistic and do not negatively impact women workers in the supply chain are of key importance from an ESG, business, and consumer point of view.
-Being able to demonstrate a considered decarbonisation strategy, and the approach taken to develop such a strategy, will give a company a competitive advantage in terms of future proofing the organisation, strengthening investor confidence, and delivering market differentiation.

-Stage 4 - Considering carbon removal projects

-Objective